-All external communications and employer branding activities are organized to attract the most talented potential employees and are free of any discrimination that might detain from business activities with Addiko Group.
-The selection and recruitment process of candidates is transparent and promotes equal opportunities and equal treatment with all candidates.
+All recruiting-related external communications and employer branding activities are based on the principles outlined in Addiko Bank's Recruitment and Selection Policy and organized to attract the most talented potential employees and are free of any discrimination that might detain from business activities with the Addiko Bank Group.
+The selection and recruitment process of candidates is transparent and promotes equal opportunities and equal treatment.
 During the recruitment process, it is crucial not to base selection criteria on any diversity dimensions.
 Instead, it is important to foster an environment where candidates from diverse backgrounds, experiences, and perspectives can contribute to collective success without constraints.
-Further information is included in the Consolidated Corporate Governance Report 2023.
+Further information is included in the 2024 Consolidated Corporate Governance Report.